 Some patients may feel some slight tenderness to the eye area after surgery which will settle down after a few days.
 The eye can sometimes appear very red due to a blood vessel being disturbed during surgery.
 This redness dissipates over a few weeks and it does not affect vision or comfort.
 A gritty sensation can also be felt sometimes, which may be alleviated by dry eye drops.
 This can take up to 6 to 8 weeks to settle down.

-The light sensitive membrane at the back of the eye may become detached following surgery.
-This can be corrected by surgery but there is a risk that the quality of vision may not be the same as before detachment.
+Retinal detachment: the membrane at the back of the eye may detach following the procedure.
+This can be corrected by surgery but quality of vision may not be the same as before.

 Download a free infopack

 Not ready for a consultation?
 Learn more about our range of treatments, doctors and hospitals.Information pack

 It takes under a minute to book your virtual consultation with UK's top rated vision correction clinicBook Now

 Call us free